exasim-project/exasim-project.github.io/content/2nd_neofoam_hackathon.md

 </div>

 The second round of the NeoFOAM Hackathon, will be hosted by the TU Munich Campus Heilbronn, 05-07 March 2025.
-Details comming soon.
+Get in touch [gregor.olenik@kit.edu](mailto:gregor.olenik@kit.edu)!
+More details comming soon.